open-gpdb/gpdb/gpdb-doc/markdown/admin_guide/kerberos-lin-client.html.md

 -   Kerberos must be installed and configured on the Greenplum Database master host.

-    **Important:** Greenplum Database must be configured so that a remote user can connect to Greenplum Database with Kerberos authentication.
+    > **Important** Greenplum Database must be configured so that a remote user can connect to Greenplum Database with Kerberos authentication.
 Authorization to access Greenplum Database is controlled by the `pg_hba.conf` file.
 For details, see "Editing the pg\_hba.conf File" in the *Greenplum Database Administration Guide*, and also see the *Greenplum Database Security Configuration Guide*.

 -   The client system requires the Kerberos configuration file `krb5.conf` from the Greenplum Database master.
 -   The client system requires a Kerberos keytab file that contains the authentication credentials for the Greenplum Database user that is used to log into the database.